adi868/Deployed-Clicky/README.md

 * Bootstrap

 #### Application Organization:
-This application has its UI broken into components using React and follows a MVC paradigm.
+This application has its UI broken into components using React.
 The components are as follows:
 * Title
 * NavBar
 * Wrapper